 If you have a second home and rent it out part of the year, you also must use it as a home during the year for it to be a qualified home.
 You must use this second home more than 14 days or more than 10% of the number of days during the year that the home is rented at a fair rental, whichever is longer.
 If you do not use the home long enough, it is considered rental property and not a second home.

-The tax law says that the home mortgage interest deduction must be cut in half in the case of a married person filing an individual return--in other words, a married person filing separately can deduct the interest on a maximum of $600,000.
-The obvious purpose of the 50% reduction is to prevent married home owners who file separately from each claiming a deduction on $1.1 million of mortgage debt, for a total of $2.2 million.
+The tax law says that the home mortgage interest deduction must be cut in half in the case of a married person filing an individual return--in other words, a married person filing separately can deduct the interest on a maximum of $375,000 for a home purchased after December 15, 2017, and $500,000 for homes purchased before that date.
+The purpose of the 50% reduction is to prevent married home owners who file separately from each claiming a full deduction, thereby doubling their total mortgage deduction.

 If each spouse's name is on the mortgage and they each pay half the interest, they'll each get 50% of the mortgage interest deduction on their separate return.
 In this event, there may not be much difference in their total tax liability than if they had filed jointly.